Situated along the Yorkshire coast, Cayton Bay is a sandy beach which sits between the coastal towns of Scarborough and Filey.

 What is Cayton Bay like?

-Home to one of the oldest surf schools in the UK, Cayton Bay has wonderful waters for you to paddle in and is a popular spot to learn surfing and kayaking.
+Home to one of the oldest surf schools in the UK, Cayton Bay has wonderful waters for you to paddle in.
+It is a popular spot to learn surfing and kayaking too.
 However, the current can be quite strong, so do not stray too far from the beach.
 If water sports aren’t your thing, Cayton has much else to offer, from birdwatching and coastal strolls to fossil hunting.
 Indeed, the cliffs date back 150 million years!

 Further points of interest

 You can find similarly pleasant and private beaches throughout Yorkshire.
-Why not add the charming (and lesser known) beaches of Hayburn Wyke or Filey to your itinerary to explore all the wonders that the Yorkshire Coast has to offer?
+Why not add the charming (and lesser known) beaches of Hayburn Wyke or Filey to your itinerary?
+The Yorkshire Coast has much to offer.
 The walk to Filey is about 5 miles long meanwhile Hayburn Wyke is best reached by a 30 minute car journey.
 Or head toward Scarborough South Bay 3.5 miles away for the quintessential seaside experience.